Spring Garden Revival

 Cohasset Municipal Ordinances for Mowing Equipment Operation & Noise Control

 Cohasset enforces strict municipal ordinances regarding mowing equipment operation and noise control.
-Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and may vary on Sundays—residents should verify current bylaws.
+Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays (residents should verify current bylaws).
 Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
-Commercial operators must maintain 1-2 million in liability insurance and obtain appropriate licensing.
-For code enforcement or noise complaints, contact the Cohasset Building Inspections Department or Cohasset Police Department.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+For questions about code enforcement or to report violations, contact the Building Department or local police.

 Cohasset Building Inspections Department